pdveilleux/Weatherton/README.md

 #### App refinement

+- Fix local time of hourly forecasts for locations not in the user's current time zone.
 - Add view placeholders when data is loading and not yet present rather than a simple loading indicator.
 - Refine overall design including the contrast and legibility between the color gradients and the content and weather symbols.

 #### Xcode Project

 - Use a project build tool like [XcodeGen](https://github.com/yonaskolb/XcodeGen) or [Tuist](https://github.com/tuist/tuist) so the `.xcodeproj` file can be removed from git as the changes are difficult to review.
 This will also assist with getting the generated `Secrets.swift` file included in the project file so it doesn't appear as missing even though it exists in the file structure.
+- Move inline strings for SF Symbol names into some single type or use a package like [SFSafeSymbols](https://github.com/SFSafeSymbols/SFSafeSymbols).

 #### New features